Paper Airplane (album)

-Paper Airplane is an album by Alison Krauss and Union Station.
+Paper Airplane is the seventh album by Alison Krauss and Union Station.
 Released on April 12, 2011, it was Krauss's 14th album and her first release with Union Station since Lonely Runs Both Ways in 2004.
 It includes cover versions of "My Opening Farewell" and "Dimming of the Day", originally recorded by Jackson Browne and Richard Thompson, respectively.

 The album's lead single, the title track, was released to country music radio and Adult album alternative radio on March 28, 2011, but failed to chart.

 The album was engineered and mixed by Mike Shipley, whom Krauss persuaded to return to engineering after a 10‑year absence.

 Reception

 Critical

 Thom Jurek of AllMusic gave Paper Airplane four-stars, describing it as melancholy, with songs revolving around themes of trial and perseverance.
 He also praised the cover versions of "Dimming of the Day" and "My Opening Farewell".
 He considered the album "polished yet authentic".

 Andrew Greer of Christianity Today also honored Paper Airplane with four stars, finding it "an exquisite eleven-song canon," and added: "Though their haunts are heavy-hearted, a tangible hope pervades Airplane, attesting to the band's spiritual sensitivity even without the band's usual faith song standout."
 The album won Grammys for Best Bluegrass Album and Best Engineered Album, Non-Classical.